 An employee is eligible to claim appropriate per diem expenses for every 24-hour period of travel status if the travel is more than 50 miles from employee's headquarters.
 Otherwise, partial day travel allowance will apply.
-Partial day travel allowances are permitted according to the UAS Travel Policy.
-If an employee is traveling on behalf of a contract or grant and the granting agency specifies in the agreement that their travel policies differ from UAS's, UAS will adhere to those policies.
+Partial day travel allowances are permitted according to the UGC Travel Policy.
+If an employee is traveling on behalf of a contract or grant and the granting agency specifies in the agreement that their travel policies differ from the UGC's, the UGC will adhere to those policies.
 A travel advance must be cleared within seven (7) working days after the traveler's return.
 No additional advance for travel will be made without the clearance of a prior advance.
 A travel claim must account for all items of expense by the necessary receipts or support in accordance with the allowance schedule.
-All receipts must be attached to travel claim and submitted to UAS.
+All receipts must be attached to travel claim and submitted to the UGC.

-SECTION 11 LEAVES OF ABSENCE
+SECTION 10 LEAVES OF ABSENCE